 - Enter the required information (denoted with an asterisk [*]) with any additional information you want to input.

 - To add one or more groups, click Add.

-- Choose the groups you want to add to the user profile from the list shown.
+- Select the groups you want to add from the list shown.

-- Add users to the Administrator group to grant them the AdministratorAccess privilege.
+- Add users into the Administrator group to grant them the AdministratorAccess privilege.